heaversm/runway-stylegan-animations/README.md

 * To output a video from Runway, choose Output > Video and give it a place to save and select your desired frame rate.
 * To output a video from Processing, turn the images output from the browser from an image sequence to a video using a tool like Premiere / AfterEffects, or other free online resource.

+## BIGGAN TRANSITIONS

+Someone on Youtube asked if the same effect could be applied to BigGAN.
+Yes!
+If you look at Runway, the input specification is a bit different - it wants a z of 140 floats, and a category as the input, and for the output, you will be getting the image as a variable called `generatedOutput`.
+I've included an example in this repo of how to do this.
+Just follow the same steps above but load `biggan.html` instead of `index.html`.